Need a report that reflects how COVID-19 has impacted this market and its growth?

 Key Market Trends

-Nigeria's offshore oil and gas industry continues to expand, albeit not very fast, opening up more market opportunities.
-The growth of Nigeria's offshore exploration and production activities has been mainly driven by the efforts of governments in their region, such as providing key incentives and supporting policies to unlock the investment opportunity, as well as a growing list of international oil and gas companies interested in exploring alternative fields to replace the maturing offshore producing sites.
+- Nigeria's offshore oil and gas industry continues to expand, albeit not very fast, opening up more market opportunities.
+The growth of Nigeria's offshore exploration and production activities has been mainly driven by the efforts of governments in the region, such as providing key incentives and supporting policies to unlock the investment opportunity, as well as a growing list of international oil and gas companies interested in exploring alternative fields to replace the maturing offshore producing sites.

-Further, since 2008, the Nigerian government has been trying to pass the Petroleum Industry Bill (PIB).
-The country lost billion dollars of investments due to the failure to pass the bill.
+- Furthermore, since 2008, the Nigerian government has been trying to pass the Petroleum Industry Bill (PIB).
+The country lost billions of dollars of investments due to the failure to pass the bill.
 One section of the bill was finally passed in 2018, as the Petroleum Industry Governance Bill (PIGB).
 Under this, the oil sector will be restructured, including the national oil company, the oil and gas regulator, the Department of Petroleum Resources (DPR), and the Nigerian National Petroleum Corporation (NNPC), which will become the National Petroleum Company (NPC), a fully commercial integrated entity.
 This reform is expected to drive the Nigerian offshore oil and gas upstream market.

 To understand key trends, Download Sample Report